XiaoDaiGua-Ray/ray-template/README.md

 - `Multi-terminal adaptation:` support pc, phone, pad
 - `Documentation:` complete documentation
 - `Mock data:` built-in Mock data solution
-- `Axios request:` secondary encapsulation of axios library, support: cancel, jitter, automatic repeat cancellation and other functions
+- `Axios request:` the plug-in design is used to encapsulate the axios library interceptor twice, which makes the interceptor more flexible
 - `SVG:` built-in svg icon solution
 - `Hooks:` based on the template characteristics of the encapsulated hooks to make it easier to use some functions of the template
 - `TypeScript:` provide a complete type